Justified Responses 2017

 Reseach about Civil Disobedience presented as a fictional story

-The fictional frame in which I presented my research allowed me to include other aspects of the activist’s lives and expand on how their compromise forces them to meet difficult decisions in their private life.
+The fictional frame in which I presented my research allowed me to include other aspects of the activist’s lives and expand on how their compromise forced them to make difficult decisions in their private life.
 I was able to depict their selflessness and unconditional love towards nature, oppressed people or freedom, for instance.
-At the same time, I could also show with other characters that indifference, not engaging on political issues as well as non-resisting them also mean that sensitive concessions are being made in the intimate sphere, like the restrictions in speech or different forms of self-censorship.
+At the same time, I could also show with other characters that indifference, not engaging in political issues as well as not resisting them also meant that sensitive concessions were being made in the intimate sphere, like the restrictions on speech or different forms of self-censorship.